Summer @ Fairfield

-- Undergraduate Summer Session (3-Credit Courses) - Be productive - Whether you're a current Fairfield student or visiting for the summer, you can earn course credit (transferable for visiting students) in a wide variety of subject areas through on-campus or online classes (one-or five-week sessions starting in May).
+- Undergraduate Summer Session (3-Credit Courses) - Be productive - Whether you're a current Fairfield student, visiting for the summer, or just want to take a for-credit course, you can earn credit in a wide variety of subject areas through on-campus or online classes.

 - Personal & Professional Enrichment - Take a course in art history or enroll in a certificate program in Interior Design.
 Check out the many other opportunities for personal and professional enrichment.

 - Learning for a Lifetime Program - Open to all retired and semi-retired people over 55; the only requirement for joining is an intellectual curiosity.

 - CT Writing Project - Improve your methods on how to teach students how to write through a rich assortment of programs, including Institutes on teaching writing, teaching literature, and using technology in literacy classrooms.

 - Spiritual Direction Formation Program This program, sponsored by Fairfield University, is held at St. Francis Springs Prayer Center in Stoneville, NC (just north of Greensboro).

 - Summer Scholars - A two-week program for motivated high school students seeking a college academic, residential, and enrichment experience.